Lind-Project/lind-wasm/docs/use/getting-started.md

 **3. Compile and run**

 The use `lindtool.sh` to compile and run your program in the Lind Sandbox.
+Run cpwasm command first to compile the environment before compiling the example program.

 ```bash
 ./scripts/lindtool.sh cpwasm